Meziano/tutorial-001/readme.md

 We are now ready to go.

 ## The Rest-Services or Trivial Microservices
-Let's start with 2 simple rest-services or trivial microservices, which retrieve data from a backend (h2 an *in-memory* database ), and which may communicate between them .
+Let's start with 2 simple rest-services or trivial microservices, which retrieve data from a backend (an `h2` *in-memory* database), and which will communicate between them.
 ### The department-service
 The **department-service** is a simple **Spring Boot Application** with a *RestCotroller* to deal with data about *departments* (retrieve departments with or without their respective employees, add a new, update or delete a department ..) .
 #### The DepartmentApplication